nyghtowl/PyCon_2014/README.md

-# PyCon 2014 Example Linear Regression
+# PyCon 2014 Talk - Linear Regression Example

 This is the linear regression example used in my 'How to get started with Machine Learning' PyCon 2014 talk.